 3. to turn to their peers.

-And believe it or not, without these three events, mankind would likely have become extinct.
+And these three changes were so important – why?
+Because without these three events, mankind would likely have become extinct.
 Why?
-Because when a child reached age 12 back in the day – the age of puberty – mom and dad were likely dead – remember, the average lifespan was 25 years.
+Because when a child reached age 12 back in the day – the typical age of puberty – mom and dad were likely dead – remember, the average lifespan was 25 years.
 So there was no mom or dad to run interference.
 If the species did not gear up, so to speak, in order to want and have sex, take risks and turn to their peers, it would have stayed in the cave, and… well…so much for mankind.

 This whole brain developmental process – especially that which occurs from ages 12 – early 20s – explains, in part, why teens suddenly seem to take risks, don’t know why they do what they do, turn to their peers for acceptance and guidance, and think mom and dad live on a different planet – withdrawing from them, lashing out at them in anger….
 Their brains are wired to do so.